Sign In Register

 Is Mill Creek a Good Place to Live?

-Based on current data, Mill Creek receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, affordable housing, abundant sunshine.
-Areas to be aware of include above-average unemployment, an elevated poverty rate.
-Mill Creek offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Mill Creek receives an overall livability score of 2.4 out of 5.0, earning a grade of C. Key strengths include above-average household incomes, abundant sunshine.
+Areas to be aware of include above-average unemployment, an elevated poverty rate, high obesity rates.
+Mill Creek has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs